 - Day 1: Perfect.
 Rice fluffy, chicken juicy, broccoli with slight crispness at edges.

-- Day 3: Rice firms up.
+- Day 3: Rice firms up noticeably.
 Add 1 tbsp water before microwaving and it comes back to normal texture.
+The cornstarch sauce can feel paste-like if stored on the rice — keeps better in a separate 1-oz container from day 3 on.

 - Day 4: Still good but broccoli softens noticeably.
-Chicken stays juicy (this is why thighs matter).
+Chicken stays juicy because of thigh fat content.
 Eat this container by end of day 4.
+Sauce separates from the emulsion slightly but mixes back in with a shake.

 - Day 5: Not recommended.
 Broccoli texture degrades and chicken flavor starts to fade.